 CIRO stands for context, input, reaction, and output.
-The way it differs to say, Kirkpatrick, is that it focuses on measuring criteria before AND after a learning and development initiative or resource.
+The way it differs to say, Kirkpatrick, is that it focuses on measuring criteria before and after a learning and development initiative or resource.

-What Contributes to Successful Learning Transfer?
+What contributes to positive Learning Transfer?

 There are two main things:

-- The support and resources available to help implement learning pre and post learning event
+- The support and resources available to help implement learning pre and post-learning event

 - The relevancy of L&D courses and resources to roles and outcomes